AurecchiaP/card-learner/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy

+### Local

+Run `npm run start` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

+### Android

+Run `ng build-android`, which will generate the apk in `releases/apk`.
+You can then copy and install this on your Android device.

+### Chrome extension

+Add `dist/card-learner` as an unpacked extension to chrome.

+### Github pages

+run `npm run deploy-ghpages` to commit `dist/card-learner` to branch `gh-pages`, then go to your repository on github, settings, pages, and choose this branch as the page config.

 ## Running unit tests